furqanajmal-tecspine/furqanajmal-tecspine/README.md

 - 👋 Hi, I’m @furqanajmal-tecspine
-- 👀 I’m interested in logic building and problem solving.
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning Payment Method Integrations.
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on a project very soon.
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - email me at furqanajmal.tecspine@gmail.com

 <!---